There Will Be Blood: Development

-After Eric Schlosser finished writing Fast Food Nation, reporters kept asking him about Upton Sinclair.
-Although he had read Sinclair's book The Jungle, he did not know about his other works or anything about Sinclair himself.
-He decided to read most of Sinclair's works, and eventually read the novel Oil!, which he loved.
-Schlosser, who found the book to be exciting and thought it would make a great film, sought out the Sinclair estate and purchased the film rights.
-He thought that he would try to find a director who was as passionate about the book as he was, but director Paul Thomas Anderson approached him first.
+After Eric Schlosser finished writing Fast Food Nation, many reporters noted similarities to Upton Sinclair's book The Jungle.
+Although Schlosser had not read the book and was unfamiliar with Sinclair's other works, comparisons between the two books prompted Schlosser to read Sinclair's works, including the novel Oil!.
+Schlosser, who found the book to be exciting and thought it would make an excellent film, sought out the Sinclair estate and purchased the film rights.
+Schlosser intended to find a director who was as passionate about the book as he was but director Paul Thomas Anderson approached him first.

-Anderson had been working on a screenplay about two fighting families.
+Anderson had an existing screenplay about two fighting families.
 He struggled with the script and soon realized it was not working.
-Homesick, he purchased a copy of Oil! in London, drawn to its cover illustration of a California oilfield.
-As he read, Anderson became more fascinated with the novel.
-After contacting Schlosser, he adapted the first 150 pages to a screenplay.
-He began to get a real sense of where his script was going after making many trips to museums dedicated to early oilmen in Bakersfield.
-Anderson changed the title from Oil! to There Will Be Blood because he felt "there's not enough of the book to feel like it's a proper adaptation".
+Homesick while away in London, Anderson purchased a copy of Oil!, drawn to its cover illustration of a California oilfield.
+Inspired by the novel, Anderson contacted Schlosser and adapted the first 150 pages to a screenplay.
+Research trips to museums dedicated to early oilmen in Bakersfield assisted Anderson in the development of the screenplay.
+Anderson changed the title from Oil! to There Will Be Blood because he felt "there's not enough of the book [in the film] to feel like it's a proper adaptation".

 He said of writing the screenplay:

-Anderson, who had said that he would like to work with Daniel Day-Lewis, wrote the screenplay with Day-Lewis in mind and approached the actor when the script was nearly complete.
+Anderson, who had said that he would like to work with Daniel Day-Lewis, wrote the screenplay with Day-Lewis in mind and approached Day-Lewis when the script was nearly complete.
 Anderson had heard that Day-Lewis liked his earlier film Punch-Drunk Love, which gave him the confidence to hand Day-Lewis a copy of the incomplete script.
 According to Day-Lewis, being asked to do the film was enough to convince him.
-In an interview with The New York Observer, he elaborated that what drew him to the project was "the understanding that [Anderson] had already entered into that world, [he] wasn't observing it – [he'd] entered into it – and indeed [he'd] populated it with characters who [he] felt had lives of their own".
+In an interview with The New York Observer, he elaborated that what drew him to the project was "the understanding that [Anderson] had already entered into that world, [he] wasn't observing it – [he'd] entered into it – and indeed [he'd] populated it with characters [who he] felt had lives of their own".